 Incident Ready, LLC was established in 2018.
-We are committed to providing interactive, technology-based training to first responders, our owners each have more than 35 years of experience in the field of public safety.
+Our Owners are committed to providing interactive, technology-based training to first responders and each has more than 35 years of experience in the field of public safety.

 Principal - Program Manager/Development